maviteixeira/maviteixeira.github.io/_posts/2019-08-01-software-architect.markdown

 Another downside and one of the biggest problems with this approach is the employer do not choose who will get the stick and in the most cases the best speaker or the most aggressive developer will assume the role without taking experience and technicall skills in consideration.

-To summarise, don't fall in the team democracy trap, you really need a experienced architect to enforce quality gateways especially if you are not a small company.
+To summarise, don't fall in the team democracy trap, you really need an experienced architect to enforce quality gateways especially if you are not a small company.
 You must have someone to watch over the project and ensure the quality of your product so in the long run you don't need to expend thousands of dolars to writing all the software again.